Nice to meet you.

 2. Segment your market: We've seen the different types of market segmentation present.
 The next step is figuring out which segment or a combination of segments you would target.

-3. Understand each market segment: Conducting primary research through discussions, polls, and surveys will help understand the needs of each group.
+3. Understand each market segment: Conducting primary research through discussions, polls, and surveys will help understand the needs of each group and develop each customer persona.
 This will help you cater to their needs in the best possible way.

 4. Create customer segments: Analyze the findings from the previous step to create your final customer segments.